 It’s also hard to know what you can engrave, besides dog tags and bracelets (the most popular projects).
 So I created tutorials on engraving servers, cookie spatulas, spreaders, and more.

-Another striking effect is to engrave inspirational messages or personalized text through infusible ink on Cricut aluminum sheets (you can see this in the photo above).
+Another striking effect is to engrave inspirational messages or personalized text through infusible ink on Cricut aluminum sheets (you can see this in the photo below).
 This is super popular in my Facebook group!

 Or if you’re just curious about what kinds of different materials you can engrave with a Cricut, check out my post on 14 Surprising Metals You Can Engrave with a Cricut.